 Please note that the vast majority of internships occur during regular business hours.
 A full-time student can usually complete the degree in 2 ½ – 3 years.

-Couples and Family Program of Study
+Couples and Family

 - Learn to understand family dynamics and relationship systems